 Fuck ICE

 Man, I don’t know what to tell you.
 Don’t believe the media.
-Don’t believe the President of the United States, don’t believe in pictures or video, and don’t believe in the preacher on the old-time gospel hour.
-All that’s left is to believe what’s right in front of your own eyes, and that’s all we have, which isn’t always a reliable source either.
-And now with the rise of AI, I’m not sure that “truth” will ever exist again.
+Don’t believe the President of the United States, don’t believe in pictures or video, and don’t believe the preacher on the old-time gospel hour.
+All that’s left is to believe what’s right in front of your eyes, and that’s all we have, which isn’t always a reliable source either.
+And now, with the rise of AI, I’m not sure that “truth” will ever exist again.

 I went to one of the first ICE protests in Los Angeles.
-You know, the one that the President said he saved Los Angeles by sending in the National Guard, otherwise the city would have burned to the ground (well, that already happened, didn’t it, but not due to protesters).
+You know, the one where the President said he saved Los Angeles by sending in the National Guard, otherwise the city would have burned to the ground (well, that already happened, didn’t it, but not due to protesters but rather, wildfires).
 Yup, I was there and I saw it with my own two eyes.
 Liar, liar pants on fire, the city would NOT have burned down, AND the National Guard was nowhere to be found.
 In fact, when I rolled up to the protest, there were a hell of a lot of LAPD forming blockades and lots of protesters chanting and holding signs.
 Not pitchforks, not torches…signs with slogans.

 ICE IS terrorism

 And truth be told, I thought it was going to be a boring day of shooting.
-Which gets me to my next point: all media, including rank amateur photojournalist wannabes, like myself HOPE for something to happen so we can get stunning, sometimes shocking images.
-The news outlets are no different, worse even, as they have an agenda to push and Tide detergent to sell, which is why when I went home and watched the news that night, it looked like all of LA was actually raging and on fire.
+Which gets me to my next point: all media, including rank amateur photojournalist-wannabes like myself HOPE for something to happen so we can get stunning, sometimes shocking or provocative images.
+The news outlets are no different, worse even, as they have an agenda to push and Tide detergent to sell, which is why, when I went home and watched the news that night, it looked like all of LA was actually raging and on fire.
 But the truth is, all of LA was not raging or on fire, or surrounded by the National Guard.
 No need for the Marines, believe me (what a joke.
 Total media move by Trump).
 In fact, I’m pretty sure this was all a big made-for-TV special, and the cameras (and everyone outside that square mile or so of LA) ate it up.
 I got calls from all over the place to see if I was ok.
 I was, and I happened to be at ground zero (though I didn’t tell my Dad that when he called!).

 It wasn’t a mad rush at first.
 Just a trickle of brave souls.
 The police did not interfere.
 Then everyone followed.